The Cyclades · Milos

 South-west coast

-Combined on most Kleftiko routes — a half-collapsed sea-cave you swim into, daylight pouring through the open roof.
-Plus the bright-yellow sulphur cliffs above.
+Combined on most Kleftiko routes: a half-collapsed sea-cave you swim into, daylight pouring through the open roof, and the bright-yellow sulphur cliffs above it.
 Both are why you take the small boat, not the big one.

 Boat-only